Vasilije Kačavenda

-Vasilije Kačavenda (born 19 December 1938) is a retired Serbian Orthodox bishop and a former government minister from Bosnia and Herzegovina who served as the head of the Eparchy of Zvornik and Tuzla until his dismissal in 2013 due to a torrent of sex with an underage boy abuse claims.
+Vasilije Kačavenda (Serbian Cyrillic: Василије Качавенда; born 19 December 1938) is a retired Serbian Orthodox bishop and a former government minister from Bosnia and Herzegovina who served as the head of the Eparchy of Zvornik and Tuzla until his dismissal in 2013 due to a video of him raping an underage boy, and abuse claims.

 Biography

 UDBA informant

 Vasilije Kačavenda over the years had a reputation of being either homosexual or bisexual.
-From 1960 onward, Kačavenda worked closely with the communist Yugoslav secret service (UDBA).
-In a few sources it is suggested that these two factors were linked and resulted in forced collaboration with the secret service as they held sensitive material regarding his personal circumstances.
-The secret service viewed Kačavenda as a "reliable" informant in 1970 when he was still a monk, yet by 1988 he was a nationalist and a priest was recruited to monitor him.
+From 1960 onward, Kačavenda worked closely with the communist Yugoslav Secret Service (UDBA).
+In a few sources it is suggested that these two factors were linked and resulted in forced collaboration with the Secret Service as they held sensitive material regarding his personal circumstances.
+The Secret Service viewed Kačavenda as a "reliable" informant in 1970 when he was still a monk, yet by 1988 he was a nationalist and a priest was recruited to monitor him.
 Kačavenda was an important figure within the nationalist network that could not be sidelined.
 Kačavenda's lifestyle did not conform to the social agenda of the Serbian Orthodox Church (SOC) and sources with knowledge on the situation viewed Kačavenda in a critical way, but were fearful of possible violent reprisals.